GeniusGeeek/pu-converter/README.md

 *Initial work- Gracious Emmanuel

 ## Contributing
-Please Read the **contributing.md** to see contributing process, code of conduct and pull request process
+Please, read the **contributing.md** to see contributing process, code of conduct and pull request process